 Whenever you have an important board or senior-level opening to fill, it’s reasonable to ask, “What are typical retained search fees?” or more to the point, “How much does retained search cost?”
 The answer depends on how your company prefers to recruit and how important hiring top talent is to your corporate strategy.
 Retained search fees are a significant investment.

 The wide array of executive search firms and recruiting services available means that executive search prices vary wildly.
-But the cost of executive search depends, in part, on the kind of executive search firm you choose.
+The cost of executive search depends, in part, on the kind of executive search firm you choose.
 Here, we’ll give you a sense of what companies typically spend on an executive search by sharing common price ranges of various executive search services.

 Doing the Math

-(For searches that don’t warrant an investment in retained search, our research division Intellerati gives clients the opportunity to save because it’s designed to support internal executive search teams.)
+(For companies that aren’t quite ready for retained search, our research division Intellerati gives clients the opportunity to save.
+Our recruiting research is designed to support internal executive search teams.)

 The large retained executive search firms (Korn Ferry, Spencer Stuart, Heidrick & Struggles, Russell Reynolds) prefer searches for candidates with annual cash compensations in excess of $300,000, meaning their retained search fees are usually in excess of $100,000.
-Because they have a global footprint, their expenses are higher than boutique search firms such as The Good Search are usually much more willing to take on executive searches with total compensation ranging between $200,000 and $300,000.
+By contrast, boutique search firms such as The Good Search are usually much more willing to take on executive searches for roles with annual compensation starting at $200,000 and above.

 With percentage fees, the more a candidate is paid, the more a search firm makes.
 Some contend that is a conflict of interest.
-Percentage-based pricing provides financial incentive for search firms to negotiate higher salaries of the candidates they place than what those executives would have accepted.
+Percentage-based pricing enables search firms to benefit from negotiating higher salaries for the candidates they place than what those executives would have accepted.
 Clearly, paying more than necessary for candidates is not in the best interest of the client.

 “Unlike the traditional model of search consulting, we charge a fixed fee for our assignments.
 That means our only incentive is to deliver what’s best for you.
 Our fixed-fee policy frees us to be diligent, thorough, and completely unbiased, able to assess internal and external candidates on an equal basis and facilitate hiring negotiations with no conflict of interest.”‘